Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Introduction

 It is possible that other fields besides the inflaton and graviton are present during inflation with masses of order the Hubble scale.
 If any of these fields have spin $\geq 2$, or if the graviton itself has a small mass, then there will be new possible on-shell three-point vertices which are not possible for the massless graviton alone, and correspondingly new possible shapes of the 3-point function if the new degrees of freedom mix with the graviton tensor modes.
 For example, a single massive spin-2 field has four possible parity-invariant self-interaction structures, as opposed to the 2 possible for a massless spin-2 field (in four spacetime dimensions).
 These extra structures arise because the interactions for a massive particle are not required to satisfy the gauge invariance constraints that a massless particle must.
 If these additional massive particles mix with or otherwise transmit their fluctuations to the graviton, then these new structures can imprint themselves on graviton non-Gaussianities and could be detected by futuristic gravitational wave observations.
 This would be evidence for the presence of new higher-spin degrees of freedom.

 In this paper, we perform a model-independent study of the possible new shapes of tensor non-Gaussianity that can arise due to the presence of additional heavy spin-2 fields.
 We do this by classifying the possible on-shell cubic vertices through which a massive spin-2 field can interact with itself and with the graviton.
 Any theory of gravity coupled to additional massive spin-2 particles (for example, those derived from ghost-free massive gravity \cite{deRham:2010kj,Hinterbichler:2011tt,deRham:2014zqa}, bi-gravity \cite{Hassan:2011zd,Schmidt-May:2015vnx} and multi-gravity \cite{Hinterbichler:2012cn} theories) must, on-shell at cubic order, reduce to a linear combination of these vertices.
 The tensor non-Gaussianity depends only on these vertices and can be computed from them, and so the results apply to any model with these degrees of freedom.
 A powerful feature of the 3-point function in de Sitter space is that its form is completely fixed by the isometries to be a linear combination of a finite number of shapes.
-This is true non-perturbatively, and therefore it is not even necessary for the additional spin-2 field to be fundamental: even if it is composite or a resonance, its 3-point interactions and correlators will be fixed to be the same as the ones we derive in this paper.\footnote{This is analogous to 3-point scattering amplitudes in flat space, whose exact structure is fixed by Lorentz invariance.}
+This is true non-perturbatively, and therefore it is not even necessary for the additional spin-2 field to be fundamental: even if it is composite or a resonance, its 3-point interactions and correlators will be fixed to by de Sitter symmetry.\footnote{This is analogous to 3-point scattering amplitudes in flat space, whose exact structure is fixed by Lorentz invariance.}

 The approach we take to evaluating late-time 3-point correlation functions is to compute the cosmological wavefunction as the on-shell action evaluated on a classical solution.
 This approach makes it manifest that correlation functions are sensitive only to on-shell vertices.
-In order to perform this computation, we derive the bulk-to-boundary propagator for a general mass spin-2 field, along with the generic on-shell vertices between arbitrary admixtures of massless, partially-massless, and massive spin-2 fields, which may be of independent interest for AdS/CFT applications.
+In order to perform this computation, we derive the bulk-to-boundary propagator for a general mass spin-2 field, along with the generic on-shell vertices between arbitrary admixtures of massless, partially massless, and massive spin-2 fields, which may be of independent interest for AdS/CFT applications.